-10.2.3 Emissions Factors for logging
+10.2.4 Emissions Factors for logging

+See Worksheet 15.
+Raw Data- Logging EFs for raw data.
 To determine Emissions Factors for logging, two sources of national-level data were used.
 The first source is a study conducted by (Ellis et al., 2019), following Reduced Impact Logging for Climate (RIL-C) methodology (The Nature Conservancy and TerraCarbon LLC, 2016).
 Data were collected from 9 logging concessions in Gabon (four CFADs, three CFADs with FSC certification and two 'provisional' CPAET concessions, which is the status concessions hold prior to obtaining CFAD status).
 Total AGB and BGB carbon emissions from commercial timber harvesting were estimated as the sum of Hauling emissions (log landings, haul roads, and road corridors), Skidding emissions (from skid trail plots and skid trail networks) and Felling emissions (harvested trees and those that suffered collateral damage).
-Emissions calculations consider live biomass only and were reported for both above and below-ground biomass combined together.
-DOM (coarse woody debris) is not included, according to RIL-C methodology.
+Emissions calculations consider live biomass only and were reported for both above and below-ground biomass combined together (Workbook Table W15.1).
+According to RIL-C methodology, standing and lying deadwood produced by harvesting are included.
+However, pre-existing deadwood and litter are not included as no significant change is expected in this pool as a result of logging activities (The Nature Conservancy and TerraCarbon LLC, 2016).

-Logging emissions expressed in tC/m were calculated using the following basic equations:
+Logging emissions expressed in tC/m3 were calculated using the following basic equations: